 - First oil anticipated in 3.5 years after FID

 - Oil discovered in the Isobel-Elaine Complex during 2015/16 NFB exploration campaign which significantly de-risked remaining prospectivity in area

 * Operator’s estimate

-† Sea Lion Phase 2 straddles licences PL032 in which Rockhopper holds a 40% interest and PL004 in which Rockhopper holds a 64% interest.
+† Sea Lion Phase 2 straddles licences PL032, PL004b and PL004c in which Rockhopper holds a 30% interest

 In February 2010, the Ocean Guardian drilling rig arrived in Falklands water to carry out a multi-well drilling campaign.
 In the spring of 2010, Rockhopper (as operator) drilled its first exploration well on the Sea Lion Prospect which resulted in an oil discovery.
 The well was successfully flow tested in September 2010.